openharmony/docs/en/application-dev/reference/apis/js-apis-dlppermission.md

 cancelRetentionState(docUris: Array&lt;string&gt;, callback: AsyncCallback&lt;void&gt;): void

-Cancels the retention state for sandbox applications.
+Cancels the sandbox retention state, that is, allows the sandbox application to be automatically uninstalled when the DLP file is closed.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Security.DataLossPrevention